"Del Pezzo surfaces as Springer fibres for exceptional groups"

-Our proof goes by first finding a family of del Pezzo surfaces in a certain stack $\tsG$ (from which $\tsG^+$ is later constructed via a blowing-down) and then recovering the Helmke--Slodowy result by observing that the fibre of $\sZ\to[\hsY/W]$ over the origin of the affine space $[\hsY/W]$ is a linear section of a cone over a del Pezzo surface, therefore simply elliptic.
+The crucial part of the proof is Theorem \ref{sst}, where we exhibit a surface $D_1$ in $\tsG_{\sE}$ whose transform under a natural flop is a weak del Pezzo surface.
+It follows (this is Corollary \ref{HS redux}) that that the fibre of $\sZ\to[\hsY/W]$ over the origin of the affine space $[\hsY/W]$ has a simply elliptic singularity.
+We then recover the result of Helmke and Slodowy, that $\sZ\to[\hsY/W]$ is a miniversal deformation of this singularity.
 In some sense, this is a ``top down'' approach which depends upon being able to recognize a singularity from its resolution.

+\begin{remark} In particular, we have made a non-trivial birational modification of $\tsG_{\sE}$, centred on a locus in the boundary $\tsG_{\sE}-\tsG^{ss}_{\sE}$, which is of a kind that is dictated by the needs of birational geometry but which has no obvious modular interpretation, in order to arrive at $\tsZ^-$.